Home fire safety checklist

 - If a pot is burning, don’t throw the blanket over it.
 Instead, carefully place it over the pot and fire.

 - Turn off the heat source and leave the blanket over the pot.
 Don’t remove the blanket – the firefighters will do this.

 - Dial 000 to call the fire service.

 It’s recommended that you use a fire extinguisher or fire blanket only if you feel physically and mentally able to use the equipment safely.

 Preparing and practising for home fire safety

-The following guidelines can help keep you and your family safe if there’s a fire in your home:
+The following guidelines can help you and your family to stay safe if there’s a fire in your home:

 - Practise the ‘stop, drop, cover and roll’ drill in case children’s clothes catch fire.